AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
-> The comment box and reply box supports multi-line entries and allows users to expand it as needed for providing comprehensive comments as well as detailed reply to the comments.
+> The comment box and reply box support multi-line entries and allows users to expand it as needed for providing comprehensive comments as well as detailed reply to the comments.
 You can use **Shift** + **Enter** to go to the next line while writing the comments or replies.

 For more information, view [Address review comments](review-address-review-comments.md#).